 The adamantine particles actually form part of the fundamental trinity of the universe as Jesus describes it to Glenda Green.
 In this trinity, Love stands atop the pyramid or triangle, and at the base corners rest Spirit and the Adamantine Particles.
 Because the whole trinity is such a cool teaching, this is it in a nutshell:

 “Love is the name of God, and Love is your name as well.
 In that, you are created in the likeness of God.
 You are known and shall always be known by the nature of your love,” he says.
 Elsewhere he affirms that individuality comes not from the Spirit, nor from the admantine particles, but from your love.
-If you think about it, you this: this is how the love of your mother or your beloved pet or best friend feels unmistakeable and like no one else’s.
+If you think about it, you know this: this is how the love of your mother or your beloved pet or best friend feels unmistakeable and like no one else’s.
 “Love is the essence of true beingness.
 Love is not something that you do or don’t do, give or don’t give, receive or don’t receive.
 In other words it is not a commodity […] Love is WHO you are.”
-More on love in other posts, but suffice it to say, it is neither sentimental, nor is it feelings, desires, or preferences, nor is it approval, but something more powerful and intrinsic to vitality and life, able to hold the paradox of loving your enemies and forgiving your betrayers.
-In at least one place, Jesus aligns it with honesty.
+More on love in other posts, but suffice it to say, it is neither sentimental, nor is it feelings, desires, or preferences, nor is it approval, but something more powerful and intrinsic.
+It is to able to hold the paradox of loving your enemies and forgiving your betrayers.
+In at least one place, Jesus aligns love with honesty.
 Read more in Why Love Your Enemies Is A Revolutionary Act.

 “There is but one spirit.
 Spirit is in all things, around all things, with all things, and of all things.
 There is no such thing as spirit being isolated to a pure zone, apart from manifest creation.”
-This was the first master I’d read who clearly affirms that there is no separation between the body and the spirit, the corporeal and invisible.
+This was the first master I’d read who declares that there is no separation between the body and the spirit, the corporeal and invisible.
 It took me a long time to come around to this teaching, but my work with the archetypes of Taurus and Venus all pointed in the same direction and my Ah-ha! finally came.
-The notion of the living earth which is dawning in culture and consciousness only deepens my conviction that this is true.
+The notion of the Living Earth which is dawning in culture and consciousness only deepens my conviction that this is true.
 (Read/listen to more in Reflections on Venus, The Morning Star, Episode 8 on the podcast.)
 He adds, “It is through the oneness of spirit that the miracle of prayer can work.
 It is through the oneness of spirit that the power of dreams, of visions, and of prophecies can work.
 In the spirit we are one.
-Therefore in spirit we live one life, unified in a state of brotherhood, in a state of common awareness and seeking–either enlightenment and uplifting, or darkness and down pulling–whichever way one chooses it to be.
+Therefore in spirit we live one life, a unified state of brotherhood, in a state of common awareness and seeking–either enlightenment and uplifting, or darkness and down pulling–whichever way one chooses it to be.
 Regardless of how your experience unfolds, we are of one spirit, and your experience is shared by all.”
 We are all in the soup togther.
 There’s no escaping touching and being touched by each other, and held in each others’ experience.

 The third and final point of the trinity requires a little more elaboration because it involves concepts that are at the frontiers of theoretical physics whose counterpoint civilian concepts are only now entering the culture.
 Some of Jesus’ elabrations are SO COOL that I can’t wait to describe them!
 But I’ll start with the first background principle, which he described like this: “There is a matrix of potential that precedes all energy mass.
 Its particle units are utterly generic in nature, and are the basic, irreducible components of physical existence.”